 - Another design is similar, but, instead of a wide nozzle, employs a “tonearm” with a tiny vacuum nozzle, which sweeps across the record, vacuuming two or three groove widths at a time over many rotations.
 The process is somewhat slower, but adherents of this design would argue that the concentrated form of vacuum is more effective.

 - Some designs feature an ultrasonic “bath”, in which the disc is immersed and rotated in a water solution that is agitated with ultrasonic “waves” and may also be heated.
-This design may or may not include a vacuum process.
+As these designs usually don’t vacuum the record, we strongly recommend that an ultrasonic clean be followed by a rinse on a vacuum record cleaning machine.

 - Inexpensive RCMs are usually noisy, and must be rested after two or three cleans, as they can overheat.
 In general, what you pay for when you invest in a higher priced model is quieter operation (some RCMs are nearly silent), a more powerful vacuum action, more robust construction, and the ability to clean records continuously.